 A reasonable adjustment helps to reduce the effect of a disability or a difficulty that places the learner at a substantial disadvantage.

 Reasonable adjustments must not affect the quality and reliability of the learning outcomes, but may include;

-- Ensuring any online learning is more accessible (such as ability to adjust display settings and providing advice/guidance on speech technology)
+- Ensuring any online learning is more accessible

 - Providing assistance during an assessment of learning

 - Adapting materials or providing it on coloured paper

 Reasonable adjustments must be approved and set in place prior to any assessment or learning is carried out.

 Any assessment of work following a reasonable adjustment has been made must be carried out in the same way of work from other learners.